-The Ida Grove Public Library will be closed effective March 17, 2020, out of consideration for the health of our community.
-If you have materials due, they can be returned to the library drop box for sanitization when you are finished or you can hold onto them until the library reopens.
-Due dates are being extended, even if you previously received an overdue reminder.
-All fines and due dates will be suspended.
-There is no need to contact us to renew items, they will be automatically renewed.
+The Ida Grove Public Library closed on March 17, 2020, out of consideration for the health of our community.
+We are currently assessing the situation and utilizing our phased reopening plan to continue to provide library services to our community.
+If you have materials due, they can be returned to the library drop box for sanitization and quarantine when you are finished with them.
+If you would like to renew items, please call the library at 712-364-2306.
 Please know that you can access many of our resources online anytime at www.idagrove.lib.ia.us

 Thank you for your patience as we work to ensure the safety of our community, staff, and library patrons.
 Please check our social media and our website for more ways to use the library online and for future messages.

-Are there any library resources I can use while the library is closed?
+Are there any library resources I can use during phased reopening?

 Yes!
-The Library provides a wide array of digital offerings, including e-books and magazines through Overdrive, research databases, and access to a multitude of other online resources.
+The library is currently open limited hours and walk in service is provided.
+We also offer a wide array of digital services, including e-books and magazines through Overdrive, research databases, and access to a multitude of other online resources.

 What if my items are due?
 Will I have late fees?